 - Ring Busbar.

 Now come to the selection of a Busbar size.
-There are some rules and guidelines that need to be maintained during the design or selection of a Busbar and those are,
+There are some rules and guides that need to be maintained during the designing or selecting a Busbar and those are,

 - According to the plant efficiency, the Busbar should have an option to activate the entire Busbar or half of the Busbar.

-- Amount of load that needs to be carried.
+- The amount of load that needs to be carried.

 - Primary installation cost.